nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The Graphical User Interface (GUI) should appear in a matter of seconds.
    <img src="images/UIExample.png" width="790"/>
 5. For new users, type `help` in the command box to view the instruction list
-6. Type the command in the command box and press <kbd>Enter<kbd> to execute it. e.g. typing `add` and pressing <kbd>Enter<kbd>  will allow you to start adding information to the database.
+6. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing `add` and pressing <kbd>Enter</kbd>  will allow you to start adding information to the database.

 **NOTE:** Please refer to the features below for details of each command.